 - Challenges are effective in re-engaging with an existing (and perhaps somewhat disengaged or “turned cold” audience) but they can also attract new leads into your audience.

-- Challenges typically involve some level of implementation of your framework or process by which participants are walking away seeing something to completion.
+- Some level of implementation of your framework or process typically involves challenges.
+These challenges test the participants and help them grow.
+Therefore, they are walking away seeing something to completion.

 I’m Ready to Host a Live Virtual Event – Now What?

-There are lots of considerations when hosting a live event.
+Hosting a live event can be a rewarding and profitable way to connect with your audience.
+However, there are lots of considerations when hosting a live event.
+You need to plan and prepare for your event.
 Here are just a few things to think about when preparing for your event: